 Unrealised gains and losses on financial assets classified as "available for sale" are recognised, net of tax, under equity in the fair value reserve.
-The reserve is reversed to the income statement when the financial asset is realised or when impairment is recognised.
+The reserve is reversed to the income statement when the financial asset is realised or impairment to it is recognised.